 Now, patients with Parkinson’s could see their care transformed thanks to a new service involving wearable technology.
 In a new project called Developing Home-based Parkinson’s Care, scientists at the University of Plymouth and University Hospitals Plymouth NHS Trust (UHPNT) will see patients using a wrist-worn device known as a Personal Kinetigraph (PKG®) developed by the Global Kinetics Corporation.

-The device will monitor movement symptoms of Parkinson’s and processes them through a proprietary algorithm.
-Enhanced by a questionnaire that asks patients detail non-motor symptoms, for example, changes in mood, patients will wear the PKG for six-day stints, empowering them and their care team to recognize and implement any expected changes to treatment.
+The device will monitor movement symptoms of Parkinson’s and process them through a proprietary algorithm.
+Enhanced by a questionnaire that asks patients to detail non-motor symptoms, for example, changes in mood, patients will wear the PKG for six-day stints, empowering them and their care team to recognize and implement any expected changes to treatment.

 The specialist Parkinson’s team can then work remotely, ensuring that help – including calls or clinic appointments – can be offered when it is needed.

-A key part of the project is the design of a new service, which will bring together people with Parkinson’s, their families and healthcare teams in co-design workshops.
+A key part of the project is the design of a new service, which will bring together people with Parkinson’s, their families, and healthcare teams in co-design workshops.
 This will ensure that care delivery really meets the needs and expectations of people living with Parkinson’s.

 The service will also deliver an education package, letting people know how to ensure the service works best for them, as well as providing people with the knowledge they need to manage their Parkinson’s symptoms better themselves and ‘live well’ with Parkinson’s.

-Another key element and a priority for The Health Foundation is that the service will also work better for healthcare staff; removing some of the frustrations and isolation of working in the current system and resulting in enhanced wellbeing.
+Another key element and a priority for The Health Foundation is that the service will also work better for healthcare staff, removing some of the frustrations and isolation of working in the current system and resulting in enhanced wellbeing.

 Project lead Dr Camille Carroll, Associate Professor in the University of Plymouth’s Institute of Translational and Stratified Medicine (ITSMed) and Consultant Neurologist at UHPNT, said: “The UK prevalence of Parkinson’s disease will increase by a fifth by 2025, so the challenges associated with providing a timely and patient-centered service will also be much higher.”